bwynants/weegschaal/README.md

 ### how to setup

+#### add the code to the yaml

-Add a reference to the code on github
+add a reference to the code on github

     external_components:
       - source: